Tortosa Travel Guide

 The municipality of Tortosa, is in the country of Baix Ebre, in the province of Tarragona.
 It includes the city itself, plus Vitem, Campredó, Els Reguers and Vinallop.

 One of the most recognisable emblems of this walled city is the Roman Portal.
 It is both the entrance and the exit to the Camí Sant Jaume de l’Ebre (The Way of St. James along the Ebro).
 Built towards the end of the 15th century, you’ll find it near Cinta Square and it was originally part of a single building, which also encompassed the current Oriol Palace.
 There are several Gothic palaces dotted around the old town which are quite stunning, instantly recognisable and make for fabulous photo opportunities.

 Antic Hospital de le Santa Creu – The Former Santa Creu Hospital

-Now the site where the Tortosa courts are located, this wonderful building has been been so well preserved it is hard to believe that it dates back to the 16th century.
+Now the site where the Tortosa courts are located, this wonderful building has been so well preserved it is hard to believe that it dates back to the 16th century.
 If you don’t believe us you can see the date carved into the façade!
-You will also see an engraved cross to indicate is original purpose as well as its name.
+You will also see an engraved cross to indicate is the original purpose as well as its name.